libraryresearchservice/LibraryDirectory/README.md

 # LibraryDirectory

 Laravel package that powers the Colorado Library Directory at http://find.coloradolibraries.org.
+Although it is contained within a package, it is meant to be a stand-alone Laravel application.
+For example, it has it's own routes, filters, database config, etc.

 Installation
 ============